 Scientist, Bioenergy and Energy Planning Research Group, Swiss Federal Institute of Technology Lausanne, Switzerland

-Baskar Gurunathan has 18 years of teaching and research experience.
-He is currently working as Professor of Biotechnology in St. Joseph’s College of Engineering, Chennai.
-To his credit, he has published more than 125 research and review articles in National and International Journals, published 14 chapters in books and edited 2 books.
-He has delivered several invited lectures and chaired technical sessions in national and international conferences.
-His current research areas are biofuels and bioenergy, nanocatalysis, therapeutic proteins, microbial enzymes, nanomedicine and bioremediation.
-He was the Course Director of 3 weeks STTP on Fermentation and Downstream Processing for faculty members and mid-carrier scientist, sponsored by Department of Biotechnology, Government of India (GOI) in 2014.
-He has received funded projects worth of Rs.55.4 lakhs from SERB-DST, GOI and DBT, GOI.
-He is an active life member of various national and international professional bodies.
-He is the editorial board member of several journals, recipient of Outstanding Reviewer Award from various Elsevier journals, Outstanding Researcher on Renewable Energy Award from Indian Society for Technical Education, New Delhi in 2016 and Young Scientist Award 2015 from International Bioprocessing Association, France in 2017.
+Dr Baskar Gurunathan is Professor of Biotechnology in St. Joseph’s College of Engineering, Chennai, India.
+He has published more than 150 research and review articles in National and International Journals, 15 book chapters, and 3 books.
+He has delivered invited lectures and chaired technical sessions in national and international conferences.
+His current research areas are biofuels and bioenergy, nanocatalysis, therapeutic proteins, industrial enzymes and nanomedicine.
+He is the editorial board member of several journals, recipient of Outstanding Reviewer Awards from various Elsevier Journals.
+He has received Outstanding Researcher in Renewable Energy Award from the Indian Society for Technical Education, New Delhi in 2016 and Young Scientist Award 2015 from the International Bioprocessing Association, France in 2017.
 Recently he received the ‘Prof S B Chincholkar Memorial Award 2019’ of the Biotech Research Society, India for his outstanding work in the area of Biofuels and Food Biotechnology.